 And this article, by a therapist, gives us pause for reflection at this time of year.

 The first year after a significant life event can make it impossible to carry on traditions – especially this year, when we are also battling a pandemic.
 Instead of only looking at the downside of all this, consider the opportunities it can present.

 You can start new traditions that you like observing.
 For example, you likely won’t be going to your in-laws for special events, so you can do something that you enjoy.
 You might watch a movie with friends (but don’t forget social distancing protocols and limits on the number of people permitted in one place at one time) and have some holiday-inspired food and drinks.
 You could consider organizing a neighborhood ZOOM party.
 Be flexible; be creative.

 Parents can expect their children to struggle this time of year, as well.
 They can feel angry, confused, and upset by all the changes.
 And parents who share custody may not be spending as much time with their children as they would like.

 As upset as you may be, keep their experience in mind this year.
 Do things together they enjoy, from making cookies to going sledding.
 And try to remember that while this year can be challenging, children appreciate the happy memories you can create together.

-In other words, it’s not about buying the most gifts or keeping everything the same in the years after a divorce.
+In other words, it’s not about buying the most gifts or keeping everything the same after they have recently divorced or in the years after a divorce.
 It’s about acknowledging that which has changed and embracing opportunities to find and bring joy.